MobilePayDev/MobilePayDev.github.io/docs/subscriptions/transition-to-one-platform.md

 **2. Callback changes**

-We will stop sending our old callbacks for One-off payment expiration and rejection by user.
-Instead in both cases merchants will receive this callback:
+We will stop sending our old callbacks for one-off payment expiration and rejection by users.

+Instead we will start sending new callback for both recurring and one-off payment:

 ```
 [